netzfisch/teamorga/README.md

 * list group members,
 * make repeating events,
 * accept or deny participation of a event,
-* use event specicific mail lists for accepter, refuser, sleeper,
+* use event specific mail lists for accepter, refuser, sleeper,
 * create comments based on a single event,
 * show birthday widget,
 * backoffice interface.

 Originally I started this project for my private sports group as a standalone version.
-But meanwhile there is also a multitenant "Software as a Service" version, which currently is in private beta.

-If you want to participate feel free to ping me for an invitation.
+But meanwhile there is also a multitenant version (Software as a Service), which currently is in private beta.
+If you want to participate ping me for an invitation.

 ## General Information
 This project uses [Ruby](http://ruby-lang.org) on